-Product Returns

-The Company's customer contracts include the 45-day right of return that applies to all products and the extended right of return offered for certain shipments involving insurance payors prior to December 8, 2021 (at which time the Company temporarily ceased accepting insurance benefits as a method of direct payment).
-Please see caption "DOJ investigation and settlement and claims audits" in Note 1 for more information regarding the extended right of return.
+- Product Returns: The Company's customer contracts include the general 45-day right of return that applies to all products and the extended right of return offered for certain shipments to direct plan access customers involving certain insurance payors.
 To estimate product returns, the Company analyzes various factors, including historical return levels, current economic trends, and insurance coverage.
 Based on this information, the Company reserves a percentage of product sale revenue and accounts for the estimated impact as a reduction in the transaction price.
-Consideration paid or payable to a customer that is not for a distinct good or service is accounted for as a reduction of the transaction price and recorded as a reduction in revenue in the period it becomes payable.
+Consideration paid or payable to a customer that is not for a distinct good or service is accounted for as a reduction of the transaction price and recorded as a reduction in revenue in the period it becomes payable. - Concessions: Concessions are generally viewed as any post-execution change to the original agreement between the Company and customer that increase the customer's rights or the Company's obligations without a commensurate increase to the consideration due the Company.

-Concessions

-Concessions are generally viewed as any post-execution change to the original agreement between the Company and customer that increase the customer's rights or the Company's obligations without a commensurate increase to the consideration due the Company.
 Concessions may take many forms and include, but are not limited to, (i) accepting returns that are not required under the terms of the original arrangement, (ii) reducing the arrangement fee, and (iii) extending the terms of payment.

-While the Company granted price concession to its customers with unsubmitted and unpaid claims during the three months ended September 30, 2022 (please see caption "DOJ investigation and settlement and claims audits" in Note 1), the Company does not have an established history of providing concessions to its customers and has determined that no adjustments should made to the transaction price in the Company's ongoing customer arrangements.
-However, at each reporting period, the Company will re-evaluate the occurrence and level of materiality of concessions and will assess any potential impact on the transaction price accordingly.
+While the Company granted a price concession to its customers with unsubmitted and unpaid claims during the year ended December 31, 2022 (please see caption "DOJ investigation and settlement" in Note 1), the Company does not have an established history of providing concessions to its customers and has determined that no adjustments should made to the transaction price in the Company's ongoing customer arrangements.
+However, for each reporting period, the Company will re-evaluate the occurrence and level of materiality of concessions and will assess any potential impact on the transaction price accordingly.